DIY Sliding Shoe Storage for the Mud Room

 DIY sliding shoe storage for mud room

 No, I didn't paint the inside.
 We're the only ones that will see in there.
-Pick your DIY battles my friends! :)
+Pick your battles my friends! :)

 They turned out even better than I had envisioned!
 And they are SO super functional, I'm so happy to have those baskets out of here!: